NXT The Great American Bash (2020)

 The 2020 NXT The Great American Bash was the eighth Great American Bash professional wrestling event produced by WWE, and 22nd Great American Bash event overall.
 It was held exclusively for wrestlers from the promotion's NXT brand division.
 The event aired as a two-part special episode of WWE's weekly television series NXT, broadcast on the USA Network.
 The event was taped on July 1, 2020, at the Full Sail University in Winter Park, Florida.
 The first part aired that night on July 1 while the second part aired on tape delay on July 8.
-It was the first Great American Bash event held since 2012 as well as the first to air as an annual television special of NXT.
+It was the first Great American Bash event held since 2012 as well as the first to air as a television special of NXT, subsequently becoming an annual event for NXT.

 Production

 Background

 The Great American Bash is a professional wrestling event established in 1985.
 Following WWE's acquisition of World Championship Wrestling (WCW) in March 2001, the promotion revived the event as their own annual pay-per-view (PPV) in 2004.
 The event continued until 2009.
 Following this 2009 event, The Great American Bash was discontinued as a PPV.
-In 2012, WWE revived the event to be held as a special episode of SmackDown, but was again discontinued.
-On June 24, 2020, however, WWE announced that the eighth Great American Bash under the WWE banner, and 22nd overall, would take place as a special two-week event during the July 1 and July 8 episodes of NXT on the USA Network.
+In 2012, WWE revived the event to be held as a special episode of SmackDown, but this would be a one-night only event.
+On June 24, 2020, after eight years, WWE announced the event's revival but as a television special for their developmental brand NXT, with the eighth Great American Bash under the WWE banner, and 22nd overall, taking place as a special two-week event, airing as the July 1 and July 8 episodes of NXT on the USA Network.
 Both episodes were taped on July 1.